Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 What to look for in remote desktop software

-Employees or IT experts using remote desktop software should also look for an option that is easy to use and download.
+• Ease of use: It’s important that remote desktop software is easy to install and use.
 Complicated setup processes or login procedures will become frustrating and make the remote desktop software more of a chore than a tool for getting work done easily.

-Because sensitive or confidential information is often being accessed via remote desktop software, security features are critical.
+• Information security: Because sensitive or confidential information is often being accessed via remote desktop software, security features protecting against cyberattacks are critical.
 Any remote desktop option should use Secure Sockets Layer (SSL), Transport Layer Security (TLS) and the Advanced Encryption Standard (AES) to provide secure transmissions over the internet.

 What to look for in remote PC software

-The software should also include file sync, the ability to drag and drop files between the computer and the device accessing it, and the capacity to conduct private chat conversations between the two.
+• File transfer: The software should also include file sync – the ability to drag and drop files between the computer and the device accessing it.

 TipTip